Upper Grand Canyon Amazon

 There is no threat from terrorists, as the Sendero Luminoso was never based along the Marañon.
 There is a chance we may meet unfriendly villagers along the river in places, but nearly all residents we met in 2012 were friendly, especially when they realized we were opposed to the dams.
 In the jungle, the Aguaruna do not allow passage by their villages without approval.
 We have secured such permission for the Sep28 trip and expect to have such approval on all trips.
 Aguaruna guides will come along with us in these sections for safety and pleasant interactions.

 We cannot guarantee against accidents.
-If you're an inexperienced boater, the trip leader and guides will advise you on saftey issues - we do not expect raft flips.
+If you're an inexperienced boater, the trip leader and guides will advise you on saftey issues.
 If you are an experienced boater in control of your craft, you must accept the responsibility for what happens to you on the river.
 It is the experienced boater's responsibility to make appropriate decisions whether to run the rapid or not and to stay close to someone who can watch and oversee you.
 A certain level of freedom will be provided, but each such person must abide by trip leader requests, which may mandate not paddling certain rapids.
 If an accident occurs, we will do all in our power to help you, see that proper care is rendered, or evacuate you if need be.
 We will have Wilderness First Responders on the trip.

 We will have an Inmarsat satellite phone ($1.50/min for calls) and SPOT device.
 Anyone can see the latest SPOT position of the SierraRios trip: quick link is at the top of this webpage (below schematic map).